jmcabandara/cumulogic_cloudfoundry_broker/INSTALLATION.md

     ~> cf curl PUT /v2/service_plans/________________ -b '{"public":true}’ ]

-Do this step for every CumuLogic subscription that you want to make public to all users within the CloudFoundry environment.
+Do this step for every CumuLogic subscription that you want to make public to all users within the Cloud Foundry environment.

-## Using CumuLogic services as a developer in CloudFoundry
+## Using CumuLogic services as a developer in Cloud Foundry

-At this point, CloudFoundry is now setup to use the CumuLogic service broker to provision, bind, unbind and deprovision CumuLogic backend services from within CloudFoundry.
+At this point, Cloud Foundry is now setup to use the CumuLogic service broker to provision, bind, unbind and deprovision CumuLogic backend services from within Cloud Foundry.

-The basics of service usage are the same for all CloudFoundry environments, and consist of the following important commands:
+The basics of service usage are the same for all Cloud Foundry environments, and consist of the following important commands:

     cf create-service
     cf bind-service
     cf unbind-service
     cf delete-service

-See CloudFoundry's documentation for how to use services, especially how to make use of the VCAP_SERVICES environment variable to get access to your backend database within your applications.
+See Cloud Foundry's documentation for how to use services, especially how to make use of the VCAP_SERVICES environment variable to get access to your backend database within your applications.

-One of the reasons that we are currently releasing this as a technical preview, is that we are waiting for some changes that the CloudFoundry community is making to allow for asynchronous provisioning of services.
+One of the reasons that we are currently releasing this as a technical preview, is that we are waiting for some changes that the Cloud Foundry community is making to allow for asynchronous provisioning of services.
 For now, users need to wait for the service to complete provisioning (after a create-service command).